cachix/devenv/docs/reference/options.md

-Whether to enable Enable this Recipe.
+Whether to enable this recipe…